The ‘What’ and ‘Why’ of Marketing Data

 Market research is information you gather about your target market to determine whether your products or services fill a gap in the market.
 More specifically, proper market research allows you to cultivate a buyer persona, pinpoint your target audience, and predict the success of your offer in your industry.

 The feedback you receive from your customers represents their perceptions of your company.
 This information can reveal customers’ satisfaction levels and help you create a more favourable customer experience.

 Measuring your team’s performance is an excellent way to evaluate your campaigns.
 Depending on your goals, you may have to track multiple metrics to assess your channels.
 For example, you can monitor your email marketing activities by looking at your unsubscriber rates and link clicks.
 However, with social media, you’d benefit from tracking your follower counts and reach.

 For consistent growth, online marketing analytics should be a standard tool in your marketing toolbox.
 The foresight your marketing data provides can direct prospective customers down the sales funnel and create hefty business profits.

 Ready to make the most of your data analytics in marketing?
 Our omnichannel marketing solution can effortlessly collect your marketing data and create automated marketing reports.
-Learn more about iwinBACK’s performance analytics!
+Book a demo to learn more about iwinBACK’s performance analytics!